tesalm/sijoitussimulaattori-app/README.md

 - Enable Hot Reloading (in developer menu) for refreshing app on file changes without losing the app state

 To run on device, see instructions in the [React Native: Running on Device -guide](https://facebook.github.io/react-native/docs/running-on-device).

-To make package 'react-native-vector-icons' work, see instructions (https://github.com/oblador/react-native-vector-icons)

-To make package 'react-native-config' work make sure you have done following steps (https://github.com/luggit/react-native-config):

-- Go to your project -> Build Settings -> All
-- Search for "preprocess"
-- Set Preprocess Info.plist File to Yes
-- Set Info.plist Preprocessor Prefix File to \${BUILD_DIR}/GeneratedInfoPlistDotEnv.h
-- Set Info.plist Other Preprocessor Flags to -traditional
-- If you don't see those settings, verify that "All" is selected at the top (instead of "Basic")

 ### Windows